 In a text area, VoiceOver begins speaking the first line at the point where the cursor was located when you first flicked up or down; it speaks each subsequent line in its entirety.

-In a window or dialog, VoiceOver might not speak all of the items on a line, depending on how the items are arranged.
+In a window or dialogue, VoiceOver might not speak all of the items on a line, depending on how the items are arranged.
 You may need to flick left or right and then flick up or down again to hear other items.

-Your web navigation mode affects how you navigate webpages using the gestures rotor.
+Your web navigation mode affects how you navigate web pages using the gestures rotor.
 In DOM mode, flicking up or down moves to the previous or next instance of the item that matches the current rotor setting.
 For example, if the rotor is set to Headings, flicking up or down moves to the previous or next heading.
 You can assign the “Toggle Web Navigation DOM or Group” command to a gesture using the Trackpad Commander, to easily switch modes to suit your needs.
-See Use VoiceOver to navigate webpages by DOM or group mode.
+See Use VoiceOver to navigate web pages by DOM or group mode.